The two verbs lie and lay cause a lot of confusion, even for proficient English speakers.

 It is easy to remember the difference.
 If there is an object, it is lay.
 If there is no object, it is lie.

-The world of music is why we often learn to get it all so wrong
+Music is why we often learn to get lie and lay wrong

 Sorry Bob and Eric, but your songs should be Lie Lady Lie and Lie Down Sally.